KScott6/SCINet_walkthroughs/genome_assembly/README_pacbio.md

 1. BAM → FASTQ conversion
 2. Read QC/filtering (fastplong)
-3. Genome assembly (hifiasm / flye)
+3. Genome assembly (hifiasm / flye / verkko)
-4. (Optional downstream steps: QC, annotation)
+4. Quality Checks: QUAST, BUSCO, etc.
+5. Genome contamination assessment and filtering (NCBI FCS)
+   1. (Kelsey - maybe put a step in here for NCBI adaptor filtering?)
+6. Removal of mitochondrion DNA

-All steps are driven by a single metadata file (TSV/CSV).
+This pipelie is dependant on a single metadata file (TSV/CSV) that you create.

 <br>